-If you run the vRealize Automation QuickStart, the wizard configures cloud accounts, some infrastructure, a project, and some blueprints.
+If you run the vRealize Automation Quickstart, the wizard configures cloud accounts, some infrastructure, a project, and some blueprints.
 It also deploys a blueprint.
-Follow the steps in this procedure to see what added and learn about some of vRealize Automation Cloud Assembly and vRealize Automation Service Broker features in the process.
+Follow the steps in this procedure to see what was added.
+You can also use this tour to learn about some of the vRealize Automation Cloud Assembly and vRealize Automation Service Broker features.

 The information presented in this tour is ordered to replicate the basic workflow that you follow as you add new cloud accounts, develop your own blueprints, and make them available to your consumers as a catalog.
 To expand your configured infrastructure to support a diverse range of development operation team projects, you must broaden your infrastructure so that you can create more refined blueprints.
 This tour is only a starting point that is intended to familiarize you with the user interface and how to use it.